alokrajiv/astrolark/README.md

 - **Gitignore Respect**: Excludes files and directories based on your .gitignore rules
 - **Binary File Detection**: Automatically skips binary files to keep your overview clean
 - **Interactive Wizard**: Easy configuration with a user-friendly command-line interface
+- **Non-Interactive Mode**: Use command-line options for quick scans without the wizard

 ### 🛸 Quick Start